Microbiology/OpenMetagenomeToolkit/README.md

-# Microbiome_sequence_analysis_toolkit
+# The Open Metagenome Toolkit
-Useful scripts for microbiome sequence analysis.
+A collaborative and open source toolkit to facilitate metagenomic analysis.

 This toolkit is focused on mobility.
 Dependencies are minimal so just [download the most recent release](https://github.com/Microbiology/Microbiome_sequence_analysis_toolkit/releases) and you should be good to go.